 Papers rejected in either the first or second phases may be resubmitted one more time to the journal.
 The resubmission will be treated as a new submission, and the paper may be assigned to new reviewers.
 After a second rejection, subsequent submissions of the same paper will be desk-rejected.

 Information for Authors

-Use the the online submission system at EasyChair.
+Use the the online submission system.